RistoAle97/pokeapi-python-wrapper/docs/community/contributing.md

     $ pip install -e . --group docs
     ```

-Start mkdocs to see a preview of the docs
+You can edit the files inside the `docs` directory and `zensical.toml` in order to update the documentation.
+Start zensical to see a preview of the docs
 ```console
 $ zensical serve
 ```